bundesliga.com takes a closer look…

 Rugby Union World Cup winner Sonny Bill Williams is one, while another high-achieving sports star to share the birth date with Tolisso is New England Patriots quarterback and five-time Superbowl winner Tom Brady.

 10) His trophy cabinet is filling up fast

 Tolisso continued his goalscoring exploits at Bayern, finishing in double figures at the end of his first season in Bavaria.

 "He always plays well when called on,“ said his coach that year, Jupp Heynckes.
 "He runs hard, he's aggressive and clinical in front of goal.
 He's a huge talent with so many qualities.
 He's going to be invaluable to Bayern."

 There’s already plenty of shiny metal building up on Tolisso‘s mantelpiece.
-He won the DFL Supercup in his first match at the club, and rounded off the club season by pocketing a Bundesliga winner’s medal.
+He won the Supercup in his first match at the club, and rounded off the club season by pocketing a Bundesliga winner’s medal.